-Elhag et al. (2017) in their paper, they detected the Organophosphorous pesticides in the vegetables by Gas chromatography-mass spectrometry and gave a conclusion that It is a powerful technique to determine the pesticides at low levels.
-And gave a suggestion of periodic monitoring programs to reduce exposure, accumulation and toxicity of pesticides.
+Elhag et al. (2017) in their paper, they detected the Organophosphorous pesticides in the vegetables by Gas chromatography-mass spectrometry and gave a conclusion that it is a very influential technique to determine the pesticides in minimal quantities.
+And gave a suggestion of periodic monitoring programs to decrease the exposure, deposition and toxicity of the pesticides.

-Nazir, Rafique and Ahad (2017) analyzed a pesticides in honey sample by microextraction technique with Gas chromatography-Electron coupled plasma.
-GC- μ ECD is a best technique for the pesticides analysis.
+Nazir, Rafique and Ahad (2017) analyzed a pesticides in honey sample by micro-extraction technique with Gas chromatography-Electron coupled plasma.
+GC-μECD is a best technique for the pesticides analysis.
 GC and LC with mass spectrometry are also suitable technique for the detection of accaricides and neonicotinoid pesticides in honey.

-Samsidar, Siddiquee and Shaarani (2018) discussed several analytical techniques such as GC and HPLC with selective detectors NPD, ECD, MS DAD AND fluoresces detectors for the detection of pesticides in the matrix because of the high sensitivity.
+Samsidar, Siddiquee and Shaarani (2018) discussed several analytical techniques such as GC and HPLC with selective sensors or detectors like ECD, MS DAD, NPD and fluorescent detectors for the detection of pesticides in the matrix because of the high sensitivity.
 But these techniques are time consuming and expensive.
 To overcome from this limitation, new advanced techniques enzymatic biosensor has been developed to detect the pesticide residues.
 This device is ecofriendly and have low cost compare to other analytical devices.